codingnninja/DevRel-How-to-sell-to-developers/README.md

 It is important to make your products cater to those desires automatically.
 Salespeople always get this wrong by trying to do it with flowery words which tend to turn developers off.
 Don’t say it, make them feel it.

 When you do that successfully, it is time to make them take action to buy your software or services.
 You need to collaborate with the sales team, in this case, to figure out how to encourage developers to buy.
-You can start by looking out for their complaints about similar and non-similar software and services to avoid the biases they already developed for other software or services.
+You can start by looking out for their complaints about similar and non-similar software and services to avoid the biases they have already developed for other software or services.

 Once again, it is important to form good relationships with developer communities and elicit their curiosity with terms, interests and desires of their communities instead of trying to use selling tricks on them.